lmcrean/dottie/CONTRIBUTING.md

 # Frequently asked Questions

 Q: How do I get assigned to an issue?
-A: We self-assign by drafting a Pull Request.
+A: The best way to self-assign is by drafting a Pull Request.
 Check the Pull Requests tab for potential overlap.
-If it has not yet been picked up in the pull requests, an issue may be considered as open to anyone.

-Q: I want to work on an issue but someone has commented on the issue saying they wish to work on it.
-A: You could try commenting and waiting for response.
-Use your discretion.
-Officially, an issue is open to anyone until it is drafted as a Pull Request.

 Q: I want to work on an issue.
 Is it acceptable to pull request an initial commit with no changes?
-A: Yes!
-Just make sure it is marked as 'draft'.
+A: Yes! ✅ Just make sure it is marked as `draft`.

 Q: I want to work on an issue but someone has started working on it in the Pull Request drafts.
-A: If someone has started on the PR board, consider reaching out to that peer in the PR comments and offering to contribute an isolated issue to their branch.
+A: If someone has started on the PR board, consider reaching out to that peer in the comments and offering to contribute an isolated issue to their branch.

+# Using the issues tab

+Please read [CONTRIBUTING_issues_tab.md](/CONTRIBUTING_issues_tab.md) for further guidance on this.

 # join our discord channel